01 of 05

 05 of 05

-The sign above dating to the 1950s sold for $1,000 (not including buyer’s premium) at Morphy Auctions in January of 2015.
-It is a bit unusual being a lighted store display in excellent condition.
-The reverse side of the round top portion says “Have a Coke Here.”
+This store sign dates back to the 1950s and sold for $1,000 (not including buyer’s premium) at Morphy Auctions in January 2015.
+It is unusual to find a lighted store display in excellent condition.
+The reverse side of the round, top portion says, “Have a Coke Here.”